ebtc-protocol/ebtc/packages/contracts/test-report.md

-    ✓ redeemCollateral(): reverts if fee exceeds max fee percentage (2899ms) ✓ redeemCollateral(): succeeds if fee is less than max fee percentage (3127ms) ✓ redeemCollateral(): doesn't affect the Stability Pool deposits or ETH gain of redeemed-from cdps (2311ms) ✓ redeemCollateral(): caller can redeem their entire EBTCToken balance (1086ms) ✓ redeemCollateral(): reverts when requested redemption amount exceeds caller's EBTC token balance (1320ms) ✓ redeemCollateral(): value of issued ETH == face value of redeemed EBTC (assuming 1 EBTC has value of $1) (1353ms) ✓ redeemCollateral(): reverts if there is zero outstanding system debt (66ms)
+    ✓ redeemCollateral(): reverts if fee exceeds max fee percentage (2899ms) ✓ redeemCollateral(): succeeds if fee is less than max fee percentage (3127ms) ✓ redeemCollateral(): doesn't affect the Stability Pool deposits or ETH gain of redeemed-from cdps (2311ms) ✓ redeemCollateral(): caller can redeem their entire EbtcToken balance (1086ms) ✓ redeemCollateral(): reverts when requested redemption amount exceeds caller's EBTC token balance (1320ms) ✓ redeemCollateral(): value of issued ETH == face value of redeemed EBTC (assuming 1 EBTC has value of $1) (1353ms) ✓ redeemCollateral(): reverts if there is zero outstanding system debt (66ms)